lisaong/katacoda-scenarios/docker/step1.md

 `node main.js`{{execute}}

 The application will be listening on port 3000.
-You can visit it via the URL: https://[[CLIENT_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/
+You can visit it by clicking on this link: https://[[CLIENT_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/

+#### Stop the Node application

+In the terminal window, do `Ctrl+C` to stop the node process.
+Next, we will walk through how to run the same application in a container.